A pediatrician's guide to a healthy return to school this fall

 If your student is also an athlete, they should have a sports physical in addition to their school physical.
 During this type of physical, pediatricians help make sure your child can participate to the fullest extent possible in school sports.
 We’ll do appropriate screenings to approve whether it’s safe for your child to do activities.
 It’s also important that parents, caregivers, coaches and kids be aware of signs of common sports injuries and illnesses in young athletes.

-Teachers are part of your child’s team.
-Let the teachers know about any needs your child has, including physical and emotional health concerns that may affect them at school.
+Teachers and other school staff are part of your child’s team.
+Let them know about any needs your child has, including physical and emotional health concerns that may affect them at school.
 And ask the teacher over the course of the school year what your child might need from you.
 Teachers spend a significant amount of time with your kids and are important allies in helping children achieve all that they can.

 Daniel Johnson, MD